-9.2.3 Radon Lake Drill Results
+9.2.4 Radon Lake Drill Results

-The 2008 drilling program at Radon Lake systematically explored the VTEM conductor southwest of the lake with 13 drill holes for a total of 2,726 metres.
-The drill hole locations are provided with a geologic interpretation in Figure 33.
+The drilling program at Radon Lake systematically explored the VTEM conductor southwest of the lake with 13 drill holes for a total of 2,726 metres.
+The drill hole locations are provided with a geologic interpretation in Figure 44 and a summary of anomalous uranium intercepts are provided in Table 6.

 The rocks were interpreted to be dipping steeply towards the west at approximately 70 degrees.
 Holes testing the VTEM conductor were typically drilled to a depth where they encountered strongly silicified pelitic gneiss before being stopped.
-The interpreted contact of the silicification matches well with the gradient IP resistivity high seen in Figure 15.
-The K-spar rich quartzite logged towards
+The interpreted contact of the silicification matches well with the gradient IP resistivity high seen in Figure 24.
+The K-spar rich quartzite logged towards the west does not appear to be readily apparent in any of the geophysical results.
+Graphitic pyritic pelitic gneiss explained the conductor was encountered six of the

-Figure 33: Drill Hole Location Map - Radon Lake Area
+Figure 42: Diamond Drill Hole Location Map - Mustang Area